Documentation Platform

 }

-This system was used to give specific customers access to private documentation content, create sections for internal Shoreline employees, and even write many of the guides on using the documentation platform itself.
+This system provides specific customers with access to private documentation content, while also allowing authors to create sections for internal Shoreline employees, including many guides on using the documentation platform itself.

 Versioned Content

 The documentation platform supports dynamic versioned content, allowing users to view documentation for specific versions of the Shoreline platform.
-This is particularly useful for users who need to reference older versions of the product or who are in the process of upgrading.
+This version-aware system helps users who need to reference older releases or plan an upgrade.

 The optional environment